mapbox/mapbox-navigation-ios/docs/guides/Using Map Matching.md

 Always make sure to use `NavigationMatchOptions` when creating a map matching request.
 This is subclass of `MatchOptions` which applies a good set of default options for navigation.

-It is also import to use `Directions.routableMatch(matchOptions:completionHandler:)` when creating the request.
+It is also import to use `Directions.calculateRoutes(matching:completionHandler:).` when creating the request.
 This returns a `Route` instead of `Match` which allows us to navigate on it.